Tales of the Fourth Dimension: "And He Built a Crooked House" by Robert. A. Heinlein

 And they all lived together in a little crooked house.

-The crooked house in the story is a folded tesseract that, when unfolded, leads to other dimensions in spacetime.
+The crooked house in the sci-fi story is a folded tesseract that, when unfolded, leads to other dimensions in space-time.
+Step into the house and you never know where - or when - you are going to visit.

-Frank Lloyd Wright felt the same ways about All of American architecture, so he created his own styles.
+Frank Lloyd Wright felt exactly the same way about American architecture, so he created his own styles, like the prairie style.
+The drunken architect of the story went a few steps farther.

-The drunken architect, Quintus Teal, decides to save real estate space with houses constructed into tesseracts.
+In the plot the sci-fi architect, Quintus Teal, decides to save real estate space with houses constructed into tesseracts.
 More specifically, these would be the unfolded tesseract style of eight cubes.
-He persuades his drinking partner to becomes more drunken and then persuades the man to sign a contract for a tesseract house.
+He persuades his drinking partner to become more drunk and then persuades the man to sign a contract for a tesseract house, a real portal to adventure.

 The Henry Ford Square House, Garden City MI

-After the house is constructed, an earthquake occurs in the middle of the night.
-Teal, his friend, and the friend's wife go to insect the new house and find only a single cube (one room) instead of eight cubes together (eight rooms).
+After the house is constructed, an earthquake shakes it in the middle of the night.
+Teal, his friend, and the friend's wife go to the construction site to inspect the new house and find only a single cube (one room) instead of eight cubes together (eight rooms).
 They jump to the conclusion that someone stole the other eight rooms!
 How, they cannot say.

 In reality, the earthquake collapsed the 8-cubed unfolded tesseract into its folded state.

 Back at the site of the tesseract house, the lot is now empty.
-The tesseract has entered another area of spacetime, wholesale.
+The tesseract has entered another area of space-time altogether.
+Passersby are suspicious.

-Once past the speed of light, would a person be able to return to the same mark in spacetime at which he had departed?
-Science Fiction is full of instances in which people are not able to do so.
+Once past the speed of light, would a person be able to return to the same mark in space-time from which he had departed?
+We do not know.

 Astounding Science Fiction; February 1941